 EDI X12 Getting Started Tutorial

-The General Quick Start Tutorial and General Level I Tutorials (Modules 1-12) are prerequisites before moving on to the EDI-specific tutorials and documentation.
+The General Quick Start Tutorial and Foundation Tutorials(Modules 1-13) are prerequisites before moving on to the EDI-specific tutorials and documentation.
 If you have not completed these, please do so now.
 The EDI X12 Getting Started Tutorial builds on concepts learned in the previous tutorials that are not repeated here and are required to complete this tutorial.

-The Route File Management Window
+Route File Management Window

-To begin, we will create a new Interface package to hold the tutorial Route we’ll create.
-Interfaces are a great way to organize your workflows and share configuration between integrations.
-Click the ‘Add Interface Package‘ button and supply a name for your interface in the dialog that appears.
-In our case, this is EDI Getting Started Interface.
+To begin, we will create a new interface package to hold the tutorial Route we’ll make.
+Interfaces are a great way to organize workflows and share configurations between integrations.
+Click the Add Interface Package button and supply a name for your interface in the dialog that appears.
+In our case, this is 2 EDI Getting Started Interface.

-Double-click the Interface that appears to enter it.
+Double-click the interface that appears to enter it.

 Click the ‘Add Route‘ button to create a new Route, and name it whatever you like (‘EMR To Clinic‘ in this example).

-Our Interface will now be populated with the Route we’ve made.
+Our interface will now be populated with the Route we’ve made.
 Notice the red puzzle piece icon to the left of the name; this indicates that this Route is not yet correctly configured (since we just created it).
 Also, hovering the mouse anywhere over the Route name will show a tooltip explaining any configuration that is still required.

 Double-click the created Route to enter the Route Grid.

-The eiConsole’s Main Route Grid
+eiConsole’s Main Route Grid

 The eiConsole’s Main Route Grid opens.